MasTec (NYSE:MTZ) Releases Q2 2022 Earnings Guidance

-MasTec (NYSE:MTZ – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.72-$0.72 for the period, compared to the consensus estimate of $1.02.
+MasTec (NYSE:MTZ – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
+The company provided earnings per share guidance of $0.72-$0.72 for the period, compared to the consensus earnings per share estimate of $1.02.
 The company issued revenue guidance of $2.20 billion-$2.20 billion, compared to the consensus revenue estimate of $2.34 billion.MasTec also updated its FY 2022 guidance to $4.22-$4.47 EPS.

-MasTec (NYSE:MTZ – Get Rating) last released its earnings results on Thursday, May 5th.
-The construction company reported ($0.03) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.20) by $0.17.
-MasTec had a return on equity of 13.17% and a net margin of 2.81%.
-The business had revenue of $1.95 billion for the quarter, compared to analyst estimates of $1.79 billion.
-During the same quarter in the prior year, the company posted $1.04 earnings per share.
-MasTec’s revenue was up 10.1% on a year-over-year basis.
-As a group, equities research analysts expect that MasTec will post 4.98 EPS for the current fiscal year.
+Several equities analysts have recently issued reports on the stock.
+Credit Suisse Group lowered their price objective on shares of MasTec from $115.00 to $104.00 in a research note on Tuesday, May 10th.
+DA Davidson dropped their target price on shares of MasTec from $120.00 to $105.00 in a research report on Monday, May 9th.
+B. Riley dropped their target price on shares of MasTec from $120.00 to $104.00 in a research report on Friday, May 6th.
+Robert W. Baird dropped their target price on shares of MasTec from $100.00 to $96.00 in a research report on Monday, May 9th.
+Finally, Barclays dropped their target price on shares of MasTec from $140.00 to $120.00 and set an overweight rating on the stock in a research report on Monday, February 28th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of Buy and an average price target of $105.20.

-Several hedge funds have recently bought and sold shares of the company.
-BlackRock Inc. grew its stake in shares of MasTec by 5.1% in the 4th quarter.
-BlackRock Inc. now owns 5,481,959 shares of the construction company’s stock valued at $505,876,000 after buying an additional 265,159 shares during the period.
-Goldman Sachs Group Inc. grew its stake in shares of MasTec by 34.8% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 894,753 shares of the construction company’s stock valued at $82,568,000 after buying an additional 230,953 shares during the period.
-Morgan Stanley grew its stake in shares of MasTec by 39.3% in the 2nd quarter.
-Morgan Stanley now owns 363,864 shares of the construction company’s stock valued at $38,607,000 after buying an additional 102,619 shares during the period.
-Parametric Portfolio Associates LLC grew its stake in shares of MasTec by 0.6% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 93,412 shares of the construction company’s stock valued at $8,620,000 after buying an additional 511 shares during the period.
-Finally, Sei Investments Co. grew its stake in shares of MasTec by 10.0% in the 4th quarter.
-Sei Investments Co. now owns 27,481 shares of the construction company’s stock valued at $2,535,000 after buying an additional 2,494 shares during the period.
-68.44% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently made changes to their positions in the stock.
+LPL Financial LLC increased its holdings in MasTec by 2.9% in the 3rd quarter.
+LPL Financial LLC now owns 9,517 shares of the construction company’s stock valued at $821,000 after buying an additional 266 shares during the period.
+Moors & Cabot Inc. increased its holdings in MasTec by 174.8% in the 1st quarter.
+Moors & Cabot Inc. now owns 8,410 shares of the construction company’s stock valued at $733,000 after buying an additional 5,350 shares during the period.
+MML Investors Services LLC bought a new stake in MasTec in the 4th quarter valued at $504,000.
+Dakota Wealth Management bought a new stake in MasTec in the 1st quarter valued at $434,000.
+Finally, PNC Financial Services Group Inc. increased its holdings in MasTec by 121.1% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 4,126 shares of the construction company’s stock valued at $360,000 after buying an additional 2,260 shares during the period.
+68.44% of the stock is currently owned by institutional investors and hedge funds.

 MasTec Company Profile (Get Rating)